 Total Credit Hours: 100Program Areas of Focus

 Each of the three years of the DCS program is designed to provide candidates with theoretical, research, and application capabilities in the field.
 The organization of each year is described below.

 The program, provides a focus on computer science and information systems topics and an orientation to research and writing at the doctoral level.
 Coursework covers current topics in the disciplines as well as research methods and qualitative techniques.
 The research component results in a broad overview of the student’s area of concentration in order to put the research into context and inform the student’s selection of a research topic.

 Acquisition of Knowledge

 Once the foundations are in place, year two is where each student develops an in-depth understanding of the knowledge and research methods in his or her chosen area of study.
 While most of the effort in year two is on developing a richer understanding of the discipline, the research courses include quantitative methods and the dissertation process.

 Leadership and Professional Advancement

 Coursework in the final year of the program includes the two remaining concentration courses plus the final six doctoral research courses that enable one to complete the research and dissertation.

 Doctoral programs at Colorado Technical University require a residential symposium.
 Additional information about CTU's doctoral symposium can be viewed in the Doctoral Symposium section of this catalog.

 In addition to the successful completion of the above 96 credits with an acceptable GPA, students must also satisfactorily complete and defend their research proposal and final dissertation.
-The research proposal must be approved by the student's committee, consisting of a mentor and two readers.
+The research proposal must be approved by the student’s committee, consisting of a mentor and two readers.
 The dissertation is an extensive document that incorporates the literature review, a major study, and a proposal for further investigation.
 The dissertation must be approved by the student’s dissertation committee, is an extensive document that includes the research study.
 In addition, graduation requires presentation of the final dissertation.